-Can Justice lose her head, Lose sight of what she is required to be, As if any of us have the slightest chance Of holding fast to live here on this planet?
+Can Justice lose her head, Lose sight of what she is required to be, As if any of us have the slightest chance Of holding fast to this here planet?

 Can such things happen?
-Nay, friends, 'tis justice with the little "j" we fear And for whose wild extremities We keep our souls In good repair.
+Nay, friends, 'Tis justice with the little "j" we fear And for whose wild extremities We keep our souls In good repair.